Mount McLoughlin: Human history

-McLouglin has served as a landmark to Native American populations for thousands of years.
-They utilized the area to hunt and gather berries.
+McLouglin has served as a landmark to Native American populations and others for thousands of years.
+Indigenous peoples utilized the area to hunt and gather berries.
 The Takelma people referred to it as "Mal-sr" or "Alwilamchaldis", one of their mythical heroes, and they considered it the home of Tasuune, or the "Acorn Woman", a being that helped their acorns grow every year.
 In the culture of the Shasta people, McLoughlin was known as "Makayax"; the Klamath people named the volcano "Walum" and "Kesh yainatat", meaning the home of the "dwarf old woman" that controlled the west wind.
 McLoughlin was called "Melaiksi" by the Modoc people.
 The Little Butte Creek which drains from McLoughlin was called "So-ytanak", translating as "corner" or "rock house", by the Upper Takelma people.

 First detected by an American explorer Peter Skene Ogden in 1827, McLoughlin has a complex name-place history.
 Ogden called the volcano "Mt.
-Sastise" after the Shasta Native Americans that helped him reach the Rogue Valley, but this name was later exchanged with Mount Shasta in northern California, then called "Pit Mountain".
+Sastise" after the Shasta Native Americans that helped him reach the Rogue Valley; this name was later exchanged with Mount Shasta in northern California, then called "Pit Mountain".
 To local residents, Mount McLoughlin's English name was Mount Pitt, though it came to be referred to by other names including Mt.
 John Quincy Adams, Mt.
 Clear View, Snowy Butte, and Mt.
 Madison, also appearing in maps as Mount Pitt, Mount Simpson, and Mount Jackson.
 Though the volcano was also known as Mount McLoughlin during the 1800s, it was officially renamed in 1905 by the Oregon Legislative Assembly after Dr. John McLoughlin, a factor for the Hudson's Bay Company noted for helping American settlers in the 1830s and 1840s.
 An important figure in the local fur trade, McLoughlin was also known as the "Father of Oregon".
 The change from Pitt to McLoughlin was later confirmed by the United States Board on Geographic Names in 1912.